vuetifyjs/vuetify/packages/docs/src/pages/en/components/snackbars.md

 #### Stop timer on mouse hover

-The **hold-on-hover** property allows the timer to be stopped when users hovers the snackbar.
+The **hold-on-hover** property allows the timer to be stopped when users hover over the snackbar.
 After moving the cursor out of the snackbar area the timer will be resetted.

 <example file="v-snackbar/prop-hold-on-hover" />